CD: Only the Names Remain, Volumes 1-6

 $19.00

 Now available on CD-ROM.
 This series linking the Drennen Roll and the Guion Miller Applications is a MUST for anyone researching Cherokee ancestry.
-Article 9 of the Treaty of August 8, 1846, between the United States government and the Cherokee Nation called for “a fair and just settlement of all moneys due the Cherokees under the Treaty of 1835.”
+Article 9 of the Treaty of August 8, 1846, between the United States government and the Cherokee Nation called for "a fair and just settlement of all moneys due the Cherokees under the Treaty of 1835."
 The Drennen Roll was compiled in 1851 to determine eligibility to receive settlement payments for persons claiming membership in the Cherokee Nation at the time of its forced removal from the Cherokee Nation East.
 This roll was in turn used by the United States government in the early 1900s to determine the eligibility of the Guion Miller Roll Applications, which, like the Drennen Roll, concerned settlement payments to the Cherokee.
 At the time of the Drennen Roll in 1851, most of the Cherokees did not have a white name and many did not have a last name.
 Surnames came about during the Civil War or when a census taker assigned a white name.
 Frequently, there were name changes between the Drennen Roll and the Guion Miller Applications (taken from 1906-1910).
 This text lists the names of all family groups and family members living in the Districts of Indian Territory (now Oklahoma) recorded in the Drennen Roll, cross-referenced with their names and application numbers or relatives who later filed Guion Miller Applications.
 Each volume has its own comprehensive index of full names which enhance this work.
-Volume 1—Flint District Volume 2—Canadian, Disputed & Illinois Districts Volume 3—Saline District & Cherokee Orphanage Volume 4—Goingsnake District Volume 5—Delaware District Volume 6—Tahlequah & Skin Bayou District This ELECTRONIC TEXT CD-ROM uses the Adobe Acrobat Reader provided free on the CD for Windows and Macintosh operating systems.
+Volume 1—Flint District Volume 2—Canadian, Disputed and Illinois Districts Volume 3—Saline District and Cherokee Orphanage Volume 4—Goingsnake District Volume 5—Delaware District Volume 6—Tahlequah and Skin Bayou District This ELECTRONIC TEXT CD-ROM uses the Adobe Acrobat Reader provided free on the CD for Windows and Macintosh operating systems.

 Sandi Garrett

-2002, CD, Searchable, Adobe Acrobat, PC and Mac, 650 pp.
+2002, CD-ROM, Searchable, Adobe Acrobat, PC or Mac, 650 pp.

 ISBN: 9780788421587